nabeelaqeel/Setup-GNS3-server/Readme.md

 	- Choose `172.16.253.6`

 ---
-## Problem
+## Problem and Solutions

+ 1. Version Mismatch Between Server and GNS3

-- Your server and gns3 might not be in the same version
+- If your server and GNS3 versions are not the same:
-	- If so just update or download the latest gns3 in their website
+- Update your server or download the latest version of GNS3 from their [official website](https://www.gns3.com).

+2. External IP Address Changes After Restart

+- When you restart your device, the external IP address might change:
+- Update the `.ovpn` file to reflect the new external IP address.
 ---